5004-SEA-Fa24-Geeng/payroll-gen-chenhbb8/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+      One of the most challenging parts of this project was debugging discrepancies between expected and actual outputs in the TestPayrollGenerator.
+Issues like hidden characters and line-ending mismatches taught me the importance of data normalization when comparing large datasets.
+Additionally, managing file paths and ensuring cross-platform compatibility was a learning curve, especially when working with temporary directories during testing.
+      I think I was a little struggling with the interlocking of multiple objects, and although I finally tried to tidy them up to make them look more logical, I went through a lot of rework in between.
+I hope that as I gain more experience, I will be able to handle projects with ease